 Arrhythmia is a heart condition that causes your heart to beat too fast, too slow or with an irregular pattern.
 This abnormality in your heart rhythm can sometimes turn into a heart condition like coronary heart disease, conductive tissue disease or heart valve disease.
 In serious cases, arrhythmia is also associated with myocardial infarctions or a stroke.

 Arrhythmia often has no symptoms.
-You may only discover your irregular heartbeat during a routine checkup with the best cardiologist at the New York Cardiac Diagnostic Center.
+You may only discover your irregular heartbeat during a routine checkup with the best cardiologist at the Cardiology Manhattan Center.
 If you experience any symptoms associated with heart disease, they may include:

 - Chest pain